- Our basic approach and strategy

 Unicharm Products Co., Ltd. (Fukushima Factory, Shizuoka Factory, Shikoku Factory)

 Unicharm Kokko Non-Woven Co., Ltd. (No. 1 Manufacturing Group, No. 2 Manufacturing Group), Cosmotec Corporation, Unicharm Molnlycke K.K., Unicare Corporation, Peparlet Co., Ltd., Kinsei Products Co., Ltd.

 Please see Environmental Management for Scope 1 and 2.

 [Japan and overseas] CO2 emissions from corporate activities (Scope 1 and 2)

 In fiscal 2019, CO2 emissions were 25,000 tons for Scope 1 and 447,000 tons for Scope 2.
 Going forward, we will promote activities to lower CO2 emissions in each country and region and work to lower base unit per net sales.

 - Please see Eco Plan 2020 for detailed targets.

 Reducing CO2 emissions

-In fiscal 2018, we added Hartz in America to the data range for non-financial audit.
+In fiscal 2019, we did not add any new business sites to the data range for non-financial audit.
 As a result of these activities, we were able to lower the base per unit and reduce emissions in countries within the existing data range.
 In each country, the results reflected the accomplishments of energy conservation initiatives, but we are continuing to promote emissions reduction activities.